yoannpicquenot/umovie-h17-team-01-h17/README.md

 # Umovie

-This a webplatform to see movies.
-This has been realised with angularJS with Materializecss Framework.
+This is a webplatform to see movies.
+This has been realized with angularJS and Materializecss Framework.

+#### Team 1

+Yoann Picquenot - YOPIC9 - 111 163 676

+Antoine Somma - ANSOM2 - 111 107 500

+Philippe Giroux Ayotte - PHGIA5 - 111 0444 435

+Jeff Tremblay - 111 098 517

+Thibault Desplat - THDES43 - 111 163 659